saleor/saleor-docs/docs/advanced/ordersDG.md

 ## Fulfillment

-The fulfillment represents a group of shipped items with corresponding tracking number.
+Fulfillment represents a group of shipped items with a corresponding tracking number.
 Fulfillments are created by a shop operator to mark selected products in an order as fulfilled.

 There are two possible fulfillment statuses:

 * `NEW`

-This is a default status for all newly created fulfillments.
+This is a default status for all newly-created fulfillments.

 * `CANCELED`

 This status is assigned after a fulfillment is canceled by a shop operator.
-The cancel action is irreversible.
+The action is irreversible.

 ## Order statuses